laurabenestan/db-RDA-and-db-MEM/README.md

 s.value(Coor, dbmem[,1:16])
 ```

-## 3. Perform a PCOA on the Euclidian distances
+## 3. Perform a Principal Coordinates Analysis (PCoA) on the Euclidian distances

 **Perform a Pcoa** on genetic distance matrix.
 Genetic distances are then in the multivariate space format, appropriate for running the db-RDA.